 Our Scottsdale tummy tuck, or abdominoplasty, is a surgical procedure designed to remove excess skin, tighten abdominal muscles, and eliminate or improve the appearance of stretch marks in this area.
-Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, performs the tummy tuck or mini-tummy tuck for men and women who are at a stable weight.
-As this is not a cure for obesity, abdominoplasty is appropriate when diet and exercise will not work to remove the weak stomach muscles, extra skin, and fatty tissues.
+Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, performs the no drain tummy tuck or mini-tummy tuck for men and women who are at a stable weight.
+The abdominoplasty is appropriate when diet and exercise will not work to remove the weak stomach muscles, extra skin, and fatty tissues.
 Our patients, who have lost a tremendous amount of weight with bariatric surgery or have lost 100+ pounds with diet and exercise alone, are both excellent candidates for this procedure.
 Scottsdale Tummy Tuck specialist, Dr. Carlos Mata, a.k.a.
 Dr. Scottsdale® may also recommend at your consultation for you to consider combining the surgery with liposuction to complement your ultimate outcome.

-A tummy tuck is done under general anesthesia.
-It is an outpatient procedure, but an overnight stay may be required specific to complex cases.
-As with any other surgery, abdominoplasty comes with risks so it’s best to discuss any health conditions you have prior to surgery.
 After surgery, pain medications are provided and a compression garment is worn.
 The patient will need to rest up to 48 hours.
 From then, it is recommended that patients make a concerted effort to move around to help blood circulation and reduce the risks of blood clot complications.
 Recovery may take up to 2 weeks, and we recommend waiting 6 weeks before exercising.

 Tummy tucks are reserved for patients who have stretched, loose skin in the lower abdomen as a result of pregnancy or obesity.
 Liposuction, on the other hand, is for those who want to remove excess fat in the abdomen but still have a healthy skin tone.
 During the initial consultation, we will provide a thorough assessment and determine if liposuction alone is all that is needed, or if a tummy tuck will provide the best results.